MorayM/vite-react-base/README.md

 To run the linter, run `pnpm lint`.
 This will check all code and style files for errors.
 I recommend using the VSCode extensions' "Fix on Save" features instead but this script is useful for incorporating in pre-commit checks and other parts of the CI/CD pipeline.

+## Test

+Test files are placed alongside the files they test.
+To run all tests and start the watcher, run `pnpm run test`.
+This will watch for changes to tests and rerun them automatically.
+Alternatively, run `pnpm run test <path>` to run a specific test file or directory of test files.

+If a prettier output is required, run `pnpm run test:ui` will start a web UI at http://localhost:51204/__vitest__/.
+As with the console-based test runner, this will automatically reload with changes.

+To see code coverage statistics, run `pnpm run test:coverage`.

 ## TODO:

 - Another version that has state management
-- Add example tests
-- Add example files to implement the folder structure below
+- Add example files to fill out the folder structure below

 ## Folder Structure